jifems/adxsharing/share-your-adx-data.md

     <img src="./media/create-share.png" width="70%">

 1. Fill out the details for your Data Share.
-Specify a name, description of share contents, and terms of use (optional).
+Specify a name, share type (select *In-place*), description, and optionally terms of use.

     ![EnterShareDetails](./media/enter-share-details.png "Enter Share details")